Skip to main content

 Communicating with your health care provider is key as they can offer education and support.
 If you’re prescribed a new medication or advised to make changes to your routine, scheduling a follow-up appointment can help ensure you’re on the right track.

 Taking regular, at-home blood pressure readings can give your doctor a more accurate picture of your blood pressure over time.
-See the next page for tips for checking your blood pressure at home.

 Star Icon

-Improve the accuracy of your blood pressure readings at home.
+Improve the accuracy of your blood pressure readings at home

 Before